rhempel/container-base-images/README.md

 supported under Windows, Linux, and MacOS with the same scripts so it really doesn't matter which environment you choose.

-Podman can read Docker files, and other tools like VSCode already know how to use Docker files, so we maintain the convention of using `docker` in those filenames, even when we are building images and containers using Podman.
+Podman can read Docker files, and tools like VSCode already know how to use Docker files, so we maintain the convention of using `docker` in those filenames, even when we are building images and containers using Podman.